YangNaruto/latent-energy-transport/README.md

 ## Training

-We provide all implementations based on VQ-VAE-2, BetaVAE and ALAE.
-Please refer to respective folders for more details.
+We currently provide implementations based on BetaVAE and ALAE.
+Please refer to respective folders for more details and stay tuned for the code on VQ-VAE-2.

 We show a translation sequence with ALAE:
 <p align="center"><img width="95%" src="assets/celeba-hq-sequence.jpg" /></p>